Guzel Yakhina: Career

 Yakhina worked in public relations and advertising.
 She began her writing career with publications in the journals Neva and Oktyabr.
 Sections of her debut novel Zuleikha appeared in the journal Siberian Fires.

-Yakhina's debut novel is based on the experiences of her grandmother, a Tatar.
+Yakhina's debut novel, Zuleikha, was published in 2019 and is based on the experiences of her grandmother, a Tatar.
 In the 1930s, as part of dekulakization programme, the Soviets forcefully relocated many Tatars from the European part of the USSR to Siberia.
 Yakhina's grandmother was among them.
 She was exiled at a young age and was able to return home only sixteen years later.
 The novel describes the experiences of Zuleikha, a peasant Tatar woman.
 Her husband resisted dekulakization and was killed.
 Zuleikha was transported to Siberia and left in a remote location on Angara River with little means of survival.
 Zuleikha had to overcome the harsh conditions, build relationships with other exiles and forge her new identity and reasons for living.
 Yakhina initially wrote the draft as a screenplay, and later rewrote it as a novel.
-Before being accepted for publication, the novel was rejected by multiple publishers.
+Yakhina has said that before finally being published, the novel was rejected by multiple publishers.
+Zuleikha would go on to win, among other awards, the 2015 Big Book First Prize, Russia's most prestigious literary award.

+Yakhina's second novel, A Volga Tale, was published in 2021 and translated into English in 2023.
+As The Wall Street Journal wrote in a positive review, "Steeped in folklore, legend, and the ever-changing beauty of nature along the river's banks, A Volga Tale nonetheless hauls its archetypal characters out of fairyland and into the 20th century of war, revolution, and dictatorship."
+The novel was very well received by critics: The New Yorker, describing it as a "rich epic," named A Volga Tale as A Best Book of 2023; similarly, it was a New York Times Editor's Choice and a World Literature Today Notable Book of 2023.
+It won France's 2021 Prix du Meilleur Livre Étranger (Best Foreign Book Prize), was a finalist for the 2021 Prix Médicis, and was longlisted for the European Literature Prize of 2021.

+In 2023, Yakhina published her third novel, Train to Samarkand (Эшелон на Самарканд).
+Set in the early 1920s, the novel focuses on children transported from the Volga Region to Samarkand during the 1921 -1922 famine.
+It won the Russian Big Book reader's choice award.

+Her fourth novel, Eisen, was published in 2025.
+It is a literary biography of the Soviet filmmaker Sergei Eisenstein.